An obligation to notify

 - a person needing immediate treatment as an in-patient at a hospital

-- a person needing immediate medical treatment for one of the following injuries: amputation, serious head injury or serious eye injury, removal of skin (example: de-gloving/ scalping) electric shock, spinal injury, loss of bodily function, serious lacerations (example: requiring stitching or other medical treatment).
+- a person needing immediate medical treatment for one of the following injuries: amputation, serious head injury or serious eye injury, removal of skin (example: de-gloving/ scalping) electric shock, spinal injury, loss of a bodily function, serious lacerations (example: requiring stitching or other medical treatment).

 You must report incidents involving:

 - registered or licensed plant collapsing, overturning, falling or malfunctioning

 - collapse or failure of an excavation, or shoring supporting an excavation